Cart 0

 • If you purchased your item through a platform that offers Purchase Protection, review what that platform's Purchase Protection rules entail - generally there will be a timeframe within which you are able to open a claim.
 If you are within this window, open a claim and submit evidence supporting your claim.
 It can be helpful to have a professional authenticator provide supporting evidence.
 If you do not have a preferred authentication provider, we can assist and you can read in detail about our authentication service here.

-• If the platform you purchased from does not offer Purchase Protection or denies your claim, your payment provider may be able to assist - for example, if you paid via Paypal, you can open a claim via them within 180 days of your purchase.
+• If the platform you purchased through does not offer Purchase Protection or denies your claim, your payment provider may be able to assist - for example, if you paid via Paypal, you can open a claim via them within 180 days of your purchase.
 If you used a form of payment that does not support opening a claim, or your claim was denied, and your payment charge was linked to a credit card, you may be able to revert back to your bank for a chargeback directly.
 The window within which a credit card chargeback claim can be opened varies by bank and your bank will be able to advise you on what the window for their credit card chargeback claims is.
 Generally we recommend to open a claim no later than 30 days of purchase, to ensure you are within the shortest window offered by certain banks.
 To open a credit card chargeback claim with your bank, you can contact them directly.

 If none of the above is applicable to you, please get in touch with us at shop@myhaute.co.nz.